 The acquisition of services, equipment and supplies shall be centralized in the administration office under the supervision of the superintendent of schools, who shall be responsible for developing and administering the purchasing program of the school district.

-purchases or commitments of district funds that are not authorized by this policy will be the responsibility of the person making the commitment.
+Purchases or commitments of district funds that are not authorized by this policy will be the responsibility of the person making the commitment.

 Building-Specific Purchasing